facebook/react/docs/docs/refactor/00-table-of-contents.md

 - High information density -- assume the reader is adept at JS
 - Talk about best practices
 - JSFiddles for all code samples
+- Provide background for some of the design decisions

 # Outline